priyanshi-r76/PriyanshiApp/README.md

-# PriyanshiApp
-AWS Elastic Beanstalk deployment project with monitoring and tagging
 # PriyanshiApp — AWS Elastic Beanstalk Deployment

 This project showcases the deployment of a custom Node.js application using AWS Elastic Beanstalk.
 It includes environment configuration, tagging, monitoring via CloudWatch, and a clean deployment pipeline.